A Venetian Affaire

 Who says you need to wait for the love of your life to visit Venice?!

-Join us for a glamorous Venetian Affair and discover the most iconic parts of The Floating City as we stroll through age-old bridges, toast glasses of Prosecco on the rooftops and the canal-side terraces of aristocratic palazzos, and learn more about the UNESCO-listed city’s past, its classic traditions, and its food and wine.
+Join us for a Venetian Affair and discover the most iconic parts of The Floating City as we stroll through age-old bridges, toast glasses of Aperol spritz on the rooftops and the canal-side terraces of aristocratic palazzos, and learn more about the UNESCO-listed city’s past, its classic traditions, and its food and wine.

 *Prices per person, we pair you with another solo traveler.
 Or upgrade to have your own room.